K2GQ/k2gq.github.io/_posts/2024-05-15-bob-auf-presentation.md

 [Presentation Video](https://www.youtube.com/watch?v=zf22qNyEmXo&t=1s)

 <img align="right" width="185" height="220" src="/assets/img/bob-auf-lecture.jpg">
-Recently, we had the pleasure of attending a captivating presentation by Bob, who shared his extensive knowledge and personal experiences with vintage Collins equipment and CW (Continuous Wave) operations.
+This month, we had the pleasure of attending a captivating presentation by Bob, who shared his extensive knowledge and personal experiences with vintage Collins equipment and CW (Continuous Wave) operations.
 As a lifelong enthusiast and skilled CW operator, Bob's insights provided a rich glimpse into the history and technical intricacies of amateur radio.

 <br />